iuthub/ip2020_graded_assignment/README.md

 - [ ] Your To-Do app has to show only those tasks which belong to an authenticated user, and should not display or allow the modification of tasks which belong to other users.
 Use `Gates` to enforce restrictions on making modifications on other users' tasks.

 Once you finish all tasks above, export the current state of your local database into a `dump.sql` file and include it into this folder.

+## Submiting Your Project

+Once you finish your project, go through following steps:

+1) Open terminal in your project's root directory.
+2) Run `git add .`
+3) Run `git commit -m 'finished all tasks'`
+4) Run `git push -u origin master`

+Once you finish above steps, make sure that all your changes are uploaded to this repository.

 ## Your Mark